simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 ## `_validate_dict_key_type` function docstring

-Validate whether a dictionary key type is str or int.<hr>
+Validate whether a dictionary key type is an int or str.<hr>

 **[Parameters]**